If Musk succeeds in "repealing all regulation", what's the best strategy for a normal person? Unethical answers only.

 in reply to Junkers_Klunker • • •AbsolutelyNotAVelociraptor

-in reply to Junkers_Klunker • • •hansolo
+in reply to Junkers_Klunker • • •Junkers_Klunker

 in reply to teawrecks • • •I've spent a career in places with very little rule of law or effective governance.

-The only thing that can give you a sliver of hope is to physically be close to a community that is right-knit and competent homesteaders.
+The only thing that can give you a sliver of hope is to physically be close to a community that is tight-knit and competent homesteaders.
 This is African village rules.
 Force and money are all that matters.
 Life is cheap.
 Food is scarce and untrustworthy unless you farm it yourself.
 Cities are nightmares of abuse with pockets for the super-wealthy behind walls.

 Real life examples like Lagos are hard to explain to Americans.
 Parable of the Sower gets close and is a book worth a read.